Girls' self-confidence often takes a big hit at puberty but these skills can help keep her confidence strong during the teen years.

 A tween's complicated life is full of difficult conversations, from what to say to a friend who talks behind your back to how to ask your parents for a new privilege.
 Fortunately, with a little guidance from the American Girl Library, she'll feel ready to take on any situation!
 In this updated edition, scripts and suggestions for over 200 situations, from consoling a grieving friend to standing up to a bully, give you tips and techniques to speak up appropriately and assertively.
 With a little help knowing what to say, she'll be ready to take on the challenges ahead of her with confidence!

 Self-esteem is more than just feeling good about yourself: it also means having a realistic view of your strengths and weaknesses that allows to to thrive and respect yourself, faults and all.
 In this workbook, teens learn practical exercises to help them handle self-doubt and criticism, foster self-awareness, and avoid the traps of becoming self-absorbed or selfish.
 Along the way, teens will also discover their likes and dislikes, explore their dreams for the future, and create an authentic picture of the life they'd like to lead.
-By building a healthy level of self-confidence, girls will find it easier to muster the emotional resources it takes to take on the challenges ahead of them.
+This fully revised and updated edition of a key volume from the Instant Help Solutions series will help teens build a healthy level of self-confidence and find it easier to muster the emotional resources it takes to face the challenges ahead of them.

 In an effort to be “likeable” and “nice”, many teen girls feel pressured to avoid speaking their mind or asserting their opinion — they may even fear being labeled “bossy” or “pushy” if they’re too outspoken.
 This book is designed to help teens remember they have a right to be heard — and find the confidence to speak up!
 Written in an accessible and friendly tone, with individual chapters tackling common situations like family conflict, digital drama, and romantic relationships, this guide by psychotherapist Emily Roberts draws on techniques from cognitive behavioral therapy to teach your teen how to express her opinion, stand up for herself in any situation, and boost her self-esteem and confidence.